-- Taking notes at internal meetings
+- Take notes at internal meetings and public events.

-- Professional demeanor, excellent problem-solving skills, organizational abilities, and inter-personal skills
+- Professional demeanor, excellent problem-solving skills, organizational abilities, and interpersonal skills.

 - Ability to work with a diverse group of people, both independently and as part of a team.

 - Advanced knowledge of Japanese or Korean language is desirable, but not mandatory.

 - Vaccination against COVID-19 or agreement to abide by additional precautions if granted medical or religious exemption.